 Dr. Geoffrey Burks is an astronomer and associate professor of physics at TSU.
 He said the Aug.
 21 event is once-in-a-lifetime, but its impact will probably be long lasting, particularly in the minds of youngsters.

 “It’s just so rare to be able to see something in your lifetime where the sun is covered up in the middle of the day,” Burks said.
 “They’ll remember this a long time.”

 TSU is having a “Blue and White Solar Eclipse Day Party” to recognize the historic day.
 Events are planned from 10 a.m. to 2 p.m. at Hale Stadium on TSU’s main campus, and at Avon Williams, the university’s downtown campus.
-The event at the stadium will include comments from TSU President Glenda Glover, TSU researchers, a NASA representative, as well as performances by TSU’s Aristocrat of Bands.
+The event at the stadium will include comments from TSU President Glenda Glover, NASA engineer Dr. Virginia Tickles, TSU researchers, as well as performances by TSU’s Aristocrat of Bands.
 There will also be free food.